 There was one thing that was on the actual list and not this one.
 I recently had to remove it.
 Sometimes no matter how hard you hope, what you want is simply unattainable and this was one of those things.
 I gave it my all and held nothing back.

 Thanks everyone for reading.
-Hope you like my list as much as you enjoy the show.
+Hope you like my list of 13 reasons why I choose to live as much as I enjoyed writing it.